Council owned high rise - fire safety FAQs

 We have taken a number of actions to reassure concerned residents that our highest priority always has been and always will be their safety.
 We sent text messages to tenants of high rise council housing with cladding, and council housing staff have personally hand delivered information letters to tenants and leaseholders living in all council owned high rise.

-We have conducted joint inspections with East Sussex Fire & Rescue Services (ESFRS) of all our high rise blocks, prioritising all those with cladding.
+We conducted joint inspections with East Sussex Fire & Rescue Services (ESFRS) of all our high rise blocks, prioritising all those with cladding in the weeks following the Grenfell fire.

-The council has also commissioned an independent survey to double check our buildings so we can provide tenants with extra assurance.
+We have also commissioned Bailey Partners to carry out an independent survey to double check our buildings so we can provide tenants with extra assurance.
+This includes inspecting samples of cladding from a number of blocks, which will begin in September.

 We will continue to work with ESFRS on reviewing our policies, practices, and property in light of any information and learning from the Grenfell Tower tragedy.